 By Nancy Armitage

-It was the year 1919, Mr. H. E. “Edwards” & his wife, Arabelle “Belle” Huntington were the residents of a elegant mansion on the property.
+It was the year 1919, Mr. H. E. “Edwards” & his wife, Arabella “Belle” Huntington were the residents of a elegant mansion on the property.
 The ranch was just south of Pasadena; 30 minutes from downtown Los Angeles.
-The effects of this Loggia with its cool terracotta tiles, & elaborate Roman columns, would have made a guest feel like they were dining alfresco in Europe.
-The architect of the Huntington residence, Myron Hunt, also designed the North Vista & surrounding garden areas.
-The North Vista was inspired by elements of the Grand Trianon at Versailles in Paris.
+The effects of this Loggia with its cool terracotta tiles, elaborate Roman columns, & romantic figure statues was picturesque ; it would have made any guest feel like they were dining alfresco in Europe.
+The architect of the Huntington’s residence, Myron Hunt, also designed the North Vista & surrounding garden areas.
+The North Vista was inspired by elements of the French Queen Marie Antoinette’s “Grand Trianon” at Versailles in Paris.

 The Huntington’s decorated the Loggia with plenty of chairs for their guests.
 For the guests to relax, they had two large Havana “peacock” wicker chairs, two wooden swings, & several elaborate cool marble benches.
 In the Victorian style, potted palms & flowering fragrant roses in large urn pots enhanced the surroundings.
+Mrs. Huntington adored pink roses & white roses, there was also evidence of multi-color roses, even in 1914.
 Also, two large engraved rectangle vessels from Italy.
-In the center of the Loggia was a large white & apricot veined marble table, used for dining & teas.
-Though the Loggia was considered an outside room, it really was the east extension of the Mansion.
-Mr. Huntington also enjoyed using the Loggia in the afternoon, when he played cards with his neighbor & good friend and business partner, Mr. George Patton Sr.
+In the center of the Loggia, was a large marble table (colored: apricot & white veined), functioning as a buffet table, used for dining & afternoon teas dainties.

-Mr. Hertrich, the head gardener, & “the Superintendent of the Ranch” was in charge of flowers for Mrs. Huntington’s “entertainments”.
+Mr. Hertrich, the head gardener, & “the Superintendent of the Ranch” of the San Marino Ranch; was in charge of flowers for Mrs. Huntington’s “entertainments”.
 He made sure that the Huntingtons’ Loggia & residence was supplied with huge bouquets of fresh fragrant flowers, daily.
-With the help of the Huntington household staff each of their floral arrangements (each ablaze with 150-200 or more blooms).
-The colorful summertime flowers would have been a brilliant rainbow of yellows, oranges, pinks, reds, or pinks, blues, & purples.
-The domestic staff of the Huntingtons cut & trimmed the fragrant flowers from “Mrs. Huntington’s flower garden” (where the Huntington Herb Garden is located now).
-Summer Flowers like Pink Roses, Tuberose, Hydrangeas, Evening Stock, Iris, Oriental Lilies, & white casa blanca lilies and large Gardenia blossoms were used.
+With the help of the Huntington’s household staff, each of their floral arrangements (each ablaze with 150-200 or more roses and flower blooms).
+Think the lobby of a fine hotel & the huge flower arrangements that grace the foyer.

 The Huntington’s glass hot houses & their extensive Rose Garden, provided the Loggia & the residence with numerous roses.
-Mrs. Huntington particularly liked pink & white roses.
+Mrs. Arabella Huntington particularly liked pink & white roses.
 From the San Marino Ranch papers, hundreds of fragrant French roses: “Killarney” pink rose & “Killarney “white roses, & “Mademoiselle Cecile Brunner” pink roses were purchased for the ranch gardens.
 There were a multitude of rose blossoms & fragrant summer white gardenias would be artfully displayed on the Loggia marble table in decorative fancy vases.
 The scent of their fragrant roses would fill the late afternoon breeze to delight the Huntingtons’ guests.

 One of the Huntington’s “entertainments” was recorded in the Los Angeles Examiner newspaper in l919.
-In August of that year, the Huntingtons entertained a Navy dignitary & his wife & a small group of guests on the Loggia.
+In August of that year, the Huntingtons entertained a Navy dignitary & his wife & a small group of guests on their Loggia.

 In the local Los Angeles Examiner newspaper it was written: “When the Secretary of the Navy, Josephus Daniels & his wife, stopped briefly in Los Angeles on Monday, August 11, 1919, the Huntington’s gave a small luncheon tea for them.
 Edward [HEH] drove out with them from Los Angeles along with the Mayor [Mr. George Patton Sr.].
 He [H. E. Huntington] first took the guests on a stroll through the gardens, & then showed them a selection of his choice books & manuscripts.
 Then, Belle [Arabella] presided over a tea in their honor.
 Served on the Loggia for a select group of guests.”

 Connecting the dots of why Mr. H. E. Huntington would be entertaining the Secretary of the Navy goes back to the Huntington’s family business.
-Henry E. Huntington & Arabella inherited from Collis P. Huntington: the Newport News Shipbuilding & Drydock Company in Virginia, which was the largest shipbuilders in the United States.
+Henry E. Huntington & Arabella inherited from Collis P. Huntington: the Newport News Shipbuilding & Drydock Company in Virginia; which was the largest shipbuilders in the United States.
 The American Navy ships were built there at Newport News, VA; sometimes the Huntington family were asked to christen the ships, documents are archived in HEH Collection at the Huntington Library in San Marino, California.

-The Pacific Fleet (a new addition to the American fleet) was sailing the Pacific coast & also to the Panama Canal; the Huntington family helped get the Panama Canal completed in 1915.
+The Pacific Fleet (a new addition to the American fleet of ships) was sailing the Pacific coast & also to the Panama Canal; the Huntington family helped get the Panama Canal completed in 1915.
 Often, the Huntington family were invited for dinners & tours on newly built ships also the Admiral’s ship.
 So Josephus Daniel, Secretary of the Navy would be guiding the position of the fleet, especially during WWII.

 On a hot August day with temperatures rising to over 100+degrees in sunny Southern California; guests would have welcomed iced sun tea.
 Sun Tea was made fresh from dried tea & hot water, and then brewed in the California sunshine.
 A popular drink made popular at the World’s Fair in 1904.
-For wealthy Americans, it was also a social tradition at the time to mix a blend of loose tea together to make an exquisite taste to impress their guests.
+For wealthy Americans, it was also a social tradition at the time to mix a special blend of loose tea together to make an exquisite taste to impress their guests.

 Garden Party Fruit Punch (1912)